roddhjav/apparmor.d/README.md

   `polkit`, `NetworkManager`, `OpenVPN`, `GDM`, `rtkit`, `colord`
 - Confine all Desktop environments
 - Confine all user services such as `Pipewire`, `Gvfsd`, `dbus`, `xdg`, `xwayland`
-- Confine some *"special"* user applications: web browsers, file managers, etc
+- Confine some *"special"* user applications: web browsers, file managers, etc.
 - Should not break a normal usage of the confined software

 **Goals**